Blacksun420/BCU-java-PC/README.md

 - Redo undone changes
 - Overhaul Advanced Anim Edit page, adding an option to polish, trim, and add/substract keyframes to animations
 - Add X/Y values on Position/Pivot/Scale columns in mamodel editor so they can be edited together
+- Add Amount Spawned to Total Damage Table, Time Alive to Entity Statistics Table, and Total Enemy Statistics table (Also improves small screen battle page)
+- Allow the user to register enemies and units as favorites and filter them as such
+- Replace allow custom button with specific pack filter, doing what it does and more
+- (Unstable) Pack-Merging feature
+- Redo, Hotkeys for Undo/Redo (Ctrl+z/Ctrl+y)
 ### Bugs Fixed here that remain unfixed in the original repo
 - Cursed/Sealed units become unaffected by trait-targetting enemies
 - Procs from older packs aren't distributed properly on attacks without common proc